20 of the Best Hangover Foods to Ease Your Pain

 News flash: Alcohol causes dehydration.
 “Cucumbers are full of water and electrolytes to help you rehydrate better than water alone after a night of drinking,” registered dietician Bri Bell tells us.
 “The light, fresh flavor is also easy to tolerate if you're feeling a bit nauseous.”

 Stay hydrated, guys.
 “Alcohol is a diuretic, so it can dehydrate you and make you urinate more, says Amanda A. Kostro Miller, RD, LDN.
-“Opt for low calorie, low sugar drinks like plain water, sparkling water, cold water or hot water.”
+“Opt for low-calorie, low-sugar drinks like plain water, sparkling water, cold water or hot water.”
 Or you know, whatever you can drink and keep down.
 Dr. Axe recommends coconut water, which he says is loaded with electrolytes that you may be lacking after a night of heavy drinking.
 What about a cup of joe?
 While caffeine is a diuretic, it can help take the edge off of a hangover headache.
 Just make sure that coffee isn’t your only source of fluids, Miller cautions.

 “Excessive alcohol intake can deplete the body of B-complex vitamins and increase compounds that cause inflammation,” explains Rima Kleiner, MS, RD, and blogger at Dish on Fish.
 “Eating salmon may help counter these effects since this fatty fish is rich in vitamins B6 and B12, as well as omega-3 fatty acids that help to lower inflammation.”
-In fact, one 3-oz. serving of cooked salmon provides more than half of the daily value for vitamin B12.
+In fact, one 3-ounce. serving of cooked salmon provides more than half of the daily value for vitamin B12.
 Salmon tacos for lunch, anyone?
 (Topped with hangover-busting avocado, of course.)

 Dr. Axe makes a good case for adding a drizzle of honey to your tea.
 “Honey is high in fructose, a type of sugar made up of glucose and sucrose molecules bonded together,” he says.
 “Interestingly enough, some research suggests that fructose could help the body eliminate alcohol more efficiently, which could potentially provide faster relief from hangover symptoms.
 In fact, one study out of Nigeria found that consuming honey increased the elimination of alcohol by up to 32 percent.”
 Not too shabby.